Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-2.md

 Commits are stored as series of headers and then the commit message

-- tree: All commit refer to a single tree that represents the state of your code at this commit, instead of storing the diffs it stores the pointer of snampshot to all the files and dirs data on that commit, we make it space-efficient by using the compression techniques.
+- *tree*: All commit refer to a singletree that represents the state of your code at this commit.
+  Instead of storing the diffs it stores the pointer of snampshot to all the files and dirs data on that commit, we make it space-efficient by using the compression techniques.

-- author: This field is metadata, it contains the name, email and unix timestamp for when it was authored.
+- *author*: This field is metadata, it contains the name, email, and unix timestamp for when it was authored.

-- committer: This is also metadata, often same as author.
+- *committer*: This is also metadata, often same as author.
 But may differ in case where somebody writes some changes and then someone else amends the commit, or cherry-picks it onto another branch.
   Its time reflects the time the commit was actually written, while the author retains the time the content was authored.
   These distinctions originate from the workflow used by the Linux Kernel, which `git` was originally developed to support.

 The commit message is what the committer defined in the commit, telling about what was done in the commit.
-The user can give an flag `--message` or `-m` and then write there commit message inside the quotes, this approach can be quite limiting in case of multi-line or long line commit message
+The user can give a flag `--message` or `-m` and then write there commit message inside the quotes, this approach can be quite limiting in case of multi-line or long line commit message

 Other option is to call the command without any flags, then the git will open the file `.git/COMMIT_EDITMSG` in a text editor(usually nano).
-Then the user writes there messages in that file, saves and then closes that file.
+Then the user writes there messages in that file, saves and, then closes that file.
 The `git` then reads the commit message from this file.
-Currently, we will be reading the commit message using the stdin(standard in) file by either echoing the message or using the cat on the file we stored the commit message in, then piping them to the `commit` command of out _gitgo_.
+Currently, we will be reading the commit message using the standard in file by either echoing the message or using the cat on the file we stored the commit message in, then piping them to the `commit` command of out _gitgo_.